 Nor will you get an ascribed contact person.
 “That’s for rapes and homicides,” says DiDomenica.
 “Not for financial crimes involving no violence.
 There may be an investigator, but they won’t be checking in with you.”

-Shipley admits that there is only so much the consumer can do to stop crimes from occurring, especially Internet-based credit card fraud.
-"We have to use them every place we go and until the banking industry moves from the magnetic swipe to the chip, you're not in control."
-And even in the post-chip world, experts say card theft won't automatically come to a screeching halt.
+Shipley admits that there is only so much the consumer can do to stop crimes from occurring, especially internet-based credit card fraud.
+“We have to use them every place we go.”
+Even with EMV chip cards, experts say card theft hasn’t and won’t automatically come to a screeching halt.